What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 Can You Prevent Mildew for a Lifetime?

-What you can do is to be alert and take proactive steps whenever you see any mildew patches on vinyl boat seats.
+What you can do is be alert and take proactive steps whenever you see any mildew patches on vinyl boat seats.
 Don’t let mildew worsen the situation.